consolelabs/mochi-ui/CONTRIBUTING.md

 ## Setting Up the Project

-To begin contributing to Web Foundation, follow these steps to set up the project on your local machine:
+To begin contributing to Mochi UI, follow these steps to set up the project on your local machine:

 1. **Fork the Repository**: Start by forking the repository.
 Click the
    <kbd>Fork</kbd> button at the top right of this page.